 Guide to buying property in Northern Spain

-There can sometimes be some scope for negotiation in the asking price.
+There can sometimes be quite a lot of scope for negotiation in the asking price.
 There is a lot of property on the market, but it is important to sift it carefully to find the good ones.
 What is important about it are the aspects that you cannot change: location, aspect, setting, surroundings, orientation, and access.
 If you like the house generally, but perhaps the interior is not exactly as you would want, that can be changed; don’t be put off by an ugly coloured interior.
-In terms of budget, whatever level it is at, consider putting three quarters of it into the purchase, to leave the rest to have some minor works done to have the house and garden completely to your liking.
+In terms of budget, whatever level it is at, consider putting three quarters of it into the purchase, to leave a the rest to have some minor works done to have the house and garden completely to your liking.
 Also, the perfect house does not exist; in the end you have to make a decision and commit.

 Rather than having a representation for both seller and buyer as in some countries, the purchase process is organised by the property agency, but done through a notary, who is impartial and in place to ensure that the legal purchase process is carried out correctly.
 The property agency can look into any other issues and appoint a property lawyer if required.

 Purchasing a property incurs Land Registry and notary costs which can be around €1000-2000 in total.
 Land Registry usually takes a certain amount and then returns some after they have calculated exactly what the charge is.
-Property agency fees are normally paid by the seller, and are usually a minimum 3%.
+Property agency fees are normally paid by the seller, and are usually minimum 3%.

 Not all banks are fully up to speed on international transfers.
 This is partly because many of the ‘caja’s’ – local banks, were forcibly bought up by nationals as remedial measures after the recession of 2008 to spread so called toxic debt around.
 This means that transfers go through a holding account, which is not a problem as such, but can cause delays.
 Amounts transferred can also be important.
 Recent changes to money laundering laws mean that where money comes from has to be accounted for and larger amounts can be subject to an auditing process.
 Amounts of less than €100,000 usually have less delay.
 So it is usually better to have a Spanish account in a larger bank, such as Santander or BBVA, and have that account in regular use.
 Transfer money well beforehand, in stages if necessary, so that the bankers cheque to complete the sale at point of signing can be issued easily by the bank the day before completion on the property.